 - As the following map shows, the highest median rental payments were clustered in and around the Greater Brisbane region and along the coast.
 The LGAs of Sunshine Coast and MacKay also reported median weekly rents above $300 in 2011, $320 and $315 respectively.

 MEDIAN WEEKLY RENTAL PAYMENT(a), by Local Government Area, Queensland, 2011

 (a) Applicable to occupied private dwellings which were being rented (or occupied rent-free) by a member of the household.
 Excludes 'Visitor only' and 'Other non-classifiable' households.

 Changes in median weekly rental payments

-- In Tasmania, the LGAs with the fastest growth in median weekly rental payments between 2006 and 2011 were Central Highlands (in the centre of the state) and Tasman (in the south-east), both with an increase of 60.0%.
+- In Australia and Queensland, the LGA with the fastest growth in median weekly rental payments between 2006 and 2011 was the community of Weipa, located in the far north of the state, with an increase of 570%.

-- The LGA with the fastest growth in rent costs in Greater Hobart was Brighton, which rose from $117 per week in 2006 to $185 in 2011, a rise of 58.1%.
-This LGA is located north of inner city Hobart, also on the Derwent River.
+- The LGA with the fastest growth in rent costs in Greater Brisbane was Somerset, which rose from $150 per week in 2006 to $240 in 2011, a rise of 60.0%.
+This LGA is located about 100 kilometres northwest of inner Brisbane.

-FASTEST GROWTH IN MEDIAN WEEKLY RENTAL PAYMENTS(a), by Local Government Area(b), Tasmania, 2006 and 2011
+FASTEST GROWTH IN MEDIAN WEEKLY RENTAL PAYMENTS(a), by Local Government Area(b), Queensland, 2006 and 2011